Fred Fono

 Criticizing Sogavare's worsening of relations with Australia through his refusal to extradite Attorney-General Julian Moti, Fono introduced a motion of no-confidence against Sogavare that was defeated on 11 October 2006; the motion was supported by 17 members of parliament, while 28 voted against it.
 After Sogavare was defeated in another no-confidence vote in December 2007, Fono became Deputy Prime Minister and Minister for Rural Development and Indigenous Affairs under Prime Minister Derek Sikua on 21 December 2007.

+In the lead up to the 2010 general election, Fono founded the People's Congress Party, although it would go on to only win one seat.

 In December 2011, Prime Minister Gordon Darcy Lilo mentioned Fono as a possible High Commissioner to Papua New Guinea, but he never took up the post.

 Fred Fono died at National Referral Hospital (NRH) in Honiara at approximately 11 p.m. on 26 December 2011, at the age of 49.
 It is believed that Fono contracted a brief illness after returning from a trip to Auki, Malaita Province, on 23 December.
 Fono was survived by his wife, Abby, his two daughters, Joy and Rachel, and his son Fred Junior.